faridajhabvala/faridajhabvala.github.io/sql-baby-names.md

 ## Using SQLite!

-IMPORTANT thing to follow: Give me this, from this, and state conditionals
+NOTES thing to follow: Give me this, from this, and state conditionals

+Parenthesis tell it to count what's inside, so COUNT (x) or SUM (x)

 1) In the year 2013, find out how many babies had your name: 27